nanoframework/nanoframework.github.io/content/getting-started-guides/build-esp32.md

     - "CMake" language support for Visual Studio Code by twxs.
     - "CMake tools" Extended CMake support in Visual Studio code by vector-of-bool

+    Next: the following JSON files should be already setup if you used the install script.

-1. Set up the `CMake-variants.json` in root directory of your local nanoFramework/nf-interpreter clone.
+2. Set up the `CMake-variants.json` in root directory of your local nanoFramework/nf-interpreter clone.

     See `cmake-variants.TEMPLATE.json` for the generalised template.
 Be aware of the forward slashes in the paths.
     The TOOLCHAIN_PREFIX should be set to the directory where the xtensa-esp32-elf is the subdirectory.